 The Ship Inn Brewery opened in March 2008, after 9 months of converting our garage, a long held ambition of ours was realised with the opening of our very own Ship Inn Brewery!
-We were fortunate to secure the services of brewer Michael Hegarty and our initial brews of Ship Hop Ale, Sandcastles at Dawn and Dolly Day Dream were very well received.
+We were fortunate to secure the services of brewer Michael Hegarty and our brews of Ship Hop Ale, Sandcastles at Dawn and Dolly Day Dream were very well received.

-Eleven years on and the brewery has moved from strength to strength.
+Thirteen years on and the brewery has moved from strength to strength.
 The pub is now self sufficient in real ale, with beer brewed on the premises and rolled a mere 10ft from brewery to cellar.
 The word local has come to mean just that, and with no deliveries from other brewers we have significantly reduced our carbon footprint.

 All change in the brewery with Michael having retired and headed off to pastures blue!
 With great excitement we have gained the excellent brewing skills of our new head brewer Olly Eltringham!
 Olly has previously brewed at Hadrian and Border Brewery for several years, studied his craft at Brewlab, worked at The Ship Inn in a different role, run his own successful café in Corbridge and a very busy pub in Leeds!
 We are delighted to have Olly back at The Ship now as head brewer, where his skills shall be put to good use with new brews alongside some of the old favourites.